-Tell us about this latest collection.
+Tell us about yourself.

-Which mediums do you prefer and why?
+What medium do you prefer and why?

-What has painting, as a practice, taught you in your personal life?
+What has painting as a practice taught you in your personal life?

 What's one thing that you always have with you?

 My dog Mojo.
 Technically he’s a Havenese.
 But, in fact, is half Leprechan, half Teddy Bear, and my best friend

 Describe a moment in your life when you've felt courageous.

 Leaving my first marriage with 3 children under 10, a car worth $500, $5,000 to my name, no home and no plan.
 (WTF was I thinking??!!)

 Do you have any paintings in your newest collection that are personal favorites of yours?